-The total volume of cattle delivered increased an additional 40% from the previous year.
-This increase was less than the previous year, but the total head delivered reached 85% of the total Iowa delivery rights available for the year.
-More producers are utilizing this new grid in a region where grid marketing is less common.
-With this increase, a record-high number of total USPB cattle were delivered to all plants during fiscal year 2022.
+The total number of cattle delivered decreased slightly from the previous year.
+The total head delivered was 88% of the total Iowa delivery rights available.
+Producers are utilizing this new grid in a region where grid marketing is less common.
+Combined with Kansas plant deliveries, the total USPB cattle delivered during fiscal year 2023 was 873,373 head, which was the second highest in company history.

-USPB cattle delivered to Iowa are very high in quality grade.
-During the three years this grid has been available, the quality grading has been very consistent.
+USPB cattle delivered to Iowa are consistently very high in quality grade.
 Compared to national averages of all cattle graded by USDA within the entire industry, USPB Iowa grid cattle are far superior.
-Figure 6 shows the 2022 Choice & Prime percentage of all cattle delivered on the Iowa grid, the Kansas grid and the overall industry average reported by USDA.
+Figure 5 shows the 2023 Choice & Prime percentage of all cattle delivered on the Iowa grid, the Kansas grid and the overall industry average.

-Iowa grid cattle are especially high in Prime percentage at approximately 21%, which is more than double the USDA national average of 9% during 2022.
-The CAB program quotes 31.4% of all black-hided cattle at CAB-licensed plants qualified for the brand within the Choice quality grade.
-By comparison, Iowa grid cattle averaged 33.4% in fiscal year 2022.
+Iowa grid cattle are especially high in Prime percentage, surpassing 25% and setting a record high in 2023.
+This is nearly three times the USDA national average of 9% for the year.
+Prime percentages for USPB and industry averages are shown in Figure 6.

+The CAB program quoted 31.4% of all black-hided cattle at CAB-licensed plants qualified for the brand within the Choice quality grade during 2022.
+By comparison, Iowa grid cattle averaged 34.5% in fiscal year 2023.